SharonBrizinov/wirecov/README.md

 Wireshark/tshark code coverage analysis tool.
 Builds an instrumented tshark from source inside Docker, runs pcap files through it, and generates detailed coverage reports - including per-dissector breakdowns with GitLab source links.

+wirecov builds an instrumented Wireshark from source inside Docker and measures exactly which lines of code your pcap files exercise across all protocol dissectors.
+The key insight is its diff-from-baseline mode - it first captures what tshark runs just by starting up (registration, handoff code), then subtracts that, so you see only the coverage your pcaps actually contributed through real packet dissection.
+Great for finding undertested protocol code paths, validating fuzzing corpora, or understanding which dissectors your traffic actually hits.

 <p align="center">
   <img src="docs/images/help.svg" alt="wirecov --help" width="700">
 </p>